 And it's not just pregnant women that they can happen to, she explains.
-Stretch marks can appear on men and women during puberty, times of rapid weight gain, with the use of specific medications, due to adrenal gland disease or with aggressive weight lifting.
+Stretch marks can appear on men and women during puberty, times of rapid weight gain, with the use of specific medications, due to adrenal gland disease or with aggressive weightlifting.
 When they occur during pregnancy, the condition is called striae gravidarum.

 You have an increased risk of developing stretch marks after pregnancy if you gain more than the recommended amount of weight, have a large baby or are of a younger maternal age.
-There also seems to be a genetic predisposition, which can explain why you got them but your best friend didn't.
+There also seems to be a genetic predisposition, which can explain why maybe you got them but your best friend didn't.

-"The vast majority of women will get stretch marks during pregnancy -- up to 90 percent of women, in fact," says Dr. Alison Ehrlich, a professor and chair of dermatology at George Washington University's Medical Faculty Associates.
+"The vast majority of women will get stretch marks during pregnancy — up to 90% of women, in fact," says Alison Ehrlich, M.D., professor and chair of dermatology at George Washington University's Medical Faculty Associates.

-"While many topical products are marketed as being effective in preventing stretch marks, there is very little evidence to support their efficacy," says Dr. Swanson, adding that "minimizing rapid weight gain during pregnancy is likely to be more effective than topical therapy alone."
+"While many topical products are marketed as being effective in preventing stretch marks, there is very little evidence to support their efficacy," says Swanson, adding that "minimizing rapid weight gain during pregnancy is likely to be more effective than topical therapy alone."

-"There are some topical treatments that may be effective at reducing the appearance of stretch marks after the fact, such as tretinoin (Retin-A-- which should not be used during pregnancy or while breastfeeding because it can pass through the skin), topical silicone and some laser treatments," she says.
-"With time they typically fade from that reddish or purple appearance to a less noticeable light grayish color."
+"There are some topical treatments that may be effective at reducing the appearance of stretch marks after the fact, such as tretinoin (Retin-A, which should not be used during pregnancy or while breastfeeding because it can pass through the skin), topical silicone and some laser treatments," she says.
+"With time, they typically fade from that reddish or purple appearance to a less noticeable light grayish color."

 The Spoiled Mama Tummy Butter is an organic, vegan, toxin-free nourishing cream for postpartum stretch marks that may help fade recent stretch marks with consistent application and massage.
 Many moms love the rich texture and fresh lemony scent (even if it can't prevent the stripes).